PaulLeCam/react-leaflet/README.md

 ## Creating custom components

 If you want to create custom components, for example Leaflet plugins, you could extend one of the [base components](https://github.com/PaulLeCam/react-leaflet#base-components) depending on the type of component you want to implement.
 The created Leaflet map instance is injected by the `Map` component to all its children as the `map` property.
+Other layers may inject themselves to their children as the `layerContainer` property.
-Make sure to inject it in your component's children as well.
+Make sure to inject **both** `layerContainer` and `map` in your component's children as well.

 ## Changelog